 Creating a Keyword Trigger that starts a Flow

 Use this trigger to schedule a flow sometime in the future, or repeat it on a daily, weekly or monthly basis.
-To trigger a flow in the future or on a schedule: Navigate to the "Triggers" tab and click the "Create Trigger" box.
-Click the "Start a flow in the future or on a schedule" option.
-Choose the flow you want to start, which contacts you want to receive it, and the date and time you want the flow to start.
-Optional: You can also choose to repeat the flow on a daily, wSome readersStart a Flow after Receiving a Message that Doesn't Match Any Keywords
+To trigger a flow in the future or on a schedule: Navigate to the "Triggers" tab and click the "New Trigger" box.
+Click the "Start a flow in the future or on a schedule" option. (https://storage.crisp.chat/users/helpdesk/website/7a9fc4558a9de000/screen-shot-Some readersStart a Flow after Receiving a Message that Doesn't Match Any Keywords

 Triggers let you control how or when a flow begins or can allow a contact to join a group.
 A flow can be triggered by a keyword or missed call and scheduled on a future date.
 What if you want a trigger to only act upon members of certain groups or to exclude groups?
 First, navigate to the triggers tab.
-Here, click the blue 'CreatFew readersStart a Flow when Facebook Refers a Contact
+And, click the 'NewTrigger'Few readersStarting a Flow after a Ticket is Closed

 After an Agent has resolved an open ticket, you can create a trigger that will automatically start the contact in a flow.
 This trigger is useful when you'd like to follow up with the contact, place additional actions on the contact, or remove them from a group.
 In our example below, we had previously added the contact to a group called 'Human Handled' so that their messages to our human Agent wouldn't unintentionally kick off any keyword or uncaught message Triggers.
 After closing the contact'sFew readersIgnoring Keywords while in a Flow